An Independent Education

 - Nearly 95% of full-time undergraduate students at ICUF institutions receive financial aid.

-- All full-time Florida residents attending ICUF institutions are eligible for the Florida Resident Access Grant, a tuition assistance program at eligible non-public colleges and universities.
+- All full-time Florida residents attending ICUF institutions are eligible for EASE, a tuition assistance program at eligible non-public colleges and universities.

-- Over the years, the FRAG commitment by the Legislature has aided the ICUF institutions to focus on recruiting and assisting Florida students.
+- Over the years, the EASE commitment by the Legislature has aided the ICUF institutions to focus on recruiting and assisting Florida students.